Zombie-Lending in the United States -- Prevalence versus Relevance: Empirical Evidence on Zombie-Lending in the U.S.

-We begin our empirical analysis by evaluating the spillovers of zombie-lending on the performance of non-zombies.
-As mentioned previously, we proxy ``performance'' by productivity, i.e. Total Factor Productivity ($TFP$), capital-growth, and employment-growth.
-We deploy the following models to describe these relationships for both short-term and longer-term zombie-credit:
+As mentioned previously, we proxy ``performance'' by productivity, i.e. Total Factor Productivity (TFP), capital-growth, and employment-growth.
+We deploy the following models to formally describe these relationships for both short-term and longer-term zombie-credit:

-As stated above, we use a firm's Total Factor Productivity ($TFP_{i,t}$) to analyze the relationship between zombie-lending and non-zmobies' productivity.
+As stated above, we use a firm's TFP ($TFP_{i,t}$) to analyze the relationship between zombie-lending and non-zombies' productivity.
 In Equation \eqref{equ:NZperformance_CapitalGrowth_Zlending} we measure the dependent variable ($\Delta log\left(K_{i,t}\right)$) as the first-difference of a firm's logged stock of (net) property, plant and equipment ($\Delta log\left(PPENT_{i,t}\right)$).
 Lastly, we follow \cite{ChodorowReich2013} and measure employment-growth ($\Delta EMP_{i,t}$) by the symmetric growth formula (see Equation \eqref{equ:symm_growth} for further details).